Top 8 Desktop Publishing Software for Mac

 Swift Publisher

 Swift Publisher fans prefer to work with the program using one of its 500+ templates.
 It is easy to accomplish any design project using pre-made sample customization (for instance, adding images and text).
 As for the photos, Swift Publisher offers 100 image masks and 2,000 clip art images to customize your design.
-If you would like to achieve even more fonts and photos, you can purchase 40,000 breathtaking images and 100 fonts from the developer for just $9.99.
+If you would like to achieve even more fonts and photos, you can purchase 40,000 breathtaking images and 100 fonts from the developer for just US$9.99.

 Pros: